Ruddy202/ruddy-outlet/README.md

 # ruddy-outlet
-A E-commerce shopping site using HTML and CSS
+An E-commerce shopping site using HTML and CSS